List of Scooby-Doo characters: Cast table

+Main characters

 Scooby-Doo

 Scooby-Doo is the eponymous character in the Scooby-Doo animated television series created by Joe Ruby and Ken Spears alongside the popular American animation company Hanna-Barbera.
 Scooby-Doo is the pet and lifelong companion of Shaggy Rogers and in many iterations, including the original series, is regarded as a unique anthropomorphic Great Dane dog who is able to speak in broken English, unlike most other dogs in his reality, and usually puts the letter R in front of words spoken.
 Other incarnations, such as A Pup Named Scooby-Doo, present talking dogs like Scooby as quite common.

 The head of children's programming at CBS, Fred Silverman, came up with the character's name from the syllables "doo-be-doo-be-doo" in Frank Sinatra's hit song "Strangers in the Night".

 From 1969 to 1994, Scooby was voiced by Don Messick.
 In the 1997 episode of Johnny Bravo, Scooby was voiced by Hadley Kay.
 From 1998 to 2001, he was voiced by Scott Innes, who also voiced the character in video game projects (including PC, DVD and board games), commercials and some toys until 2008.
 In Scooby-Doo and Scooby-Doo 2: Monsters Unleashed, Scooby was voiced by Neil Fanning.
 Scooby is currently (2002–present) voiced by Frank Welker (the voice of Fred Jones).
 For parody versions, Scooby was voiced by Mark Hamill in Jay and Silent Bob Strike Back and Seth Green and Dave Coulier in Robot Chicken.

 Shaggy Rogers

 Norville "Shaggy" Rogers is a fictional character from the American animated television series Scooby-Doo, about the adventures of four crime-solving teenagers and Shaggy's pet Great Dane, Scooby-Doo.
 Shaggy is a cowardly slacker more interested in eating than solving mysteries.
-He is the only Scooby-Doo character (besides Scooby) to appear in all iterations of the franchise.

 From 1969 to 1997, Shaggy was voiced by Casey Kasem; he would return to voice him again from 2002 to 2009.
 In Scooby-Doo on Zombie Island, Shaggy was voiced by Billy West.
 From 1999 to 2001, he was voiced by Scott Innes, who also voiced Shaggy in video game projects (including PC, DVD and board games), commercials and some toys until 2009.
 In Shaggy & Scooby-Doo Get a Clue!, Shaggy was voiced by Scott Menville.
 Shaggy is currently (2010–present) being voiced by Matthew Lillard, who played Shaggy in the live-action theatrical films.
 He was portrayed by Nick Palatas in the Cartoon Network prequel films, Scooby-Doo!
 The Mystery Begins (2009) and Scooby-Doo!
 Curse of the Lake Monster (2010).
 Will Forte voices Shaggy as an adult with Iain Armitage voicing his younger self in the theatrical animated film Scoob!.